LibraryOfCongress/seeing-lost-enclaves/research/questions.md

 What does the place mean to you, now?
 How does it make you feel?
 What does it mean to people present today?
 These things may change as your project emerges, so it's good to note them now.

-### Do people still live here who remember the place you’re seeking to remember?
+### Do people still live here who remember the place you’re seeking to reconstruct?

 Do they have stories about the place?
 Do they live nearby?
 Have they written books, or made recordings about it?
 Are there other ways their stories may be preserved?

 Are descendants of the people of this time and place living nearby today?
 In Providence, I was grateful to meet and in some cases work together with descendants of Providence's Chinatown and Chinese American community.
 It can be hard to know the right moment; I felt cautious about reaching out before I'd done some work and had something to offer.
-But it seems wrong to do very much without reaching out to hear from descendants, and their involvement, approval and perspectives are central to the work.
+But there are stories you can only learn from descendants, and their involvement, approval and perspectives are central to the work.

 #### Resources: